-Clair McEntegart, Bridget Berking, Deb Ryder, Cameron Barbour and Maggie Davies are highly trained physiotherapists offering their specialist expertise, widely varied professional experience and real passion for improving wellness in people.
+Clair McEntegart, Bridget Berking, Deb Ryder, Cameron Barbour and Vicki Copeland are highly trained physiotherapists offering their specialist expertise, widely varied professional experience and real passion for improving wellness in people.

 PGD HSc (Manips)

 Bridget is a highly experienced general and sports physiotherapist with a passion for restoring and improving health and wellness to people from all walks of life.
 She has devoted 20 years evolving her career in Physiotherapy and Research Management in associated health and wellness fields.
 Aside from her 19 years experience as a physiotherapist, Bridget is also an accomplished researcher and published author, and completed leading edge research investigating aspects of head and neck control in whiplash patients for her Masters of Health Science Degree in 2003.
 One of her special interests and areas of expertise is treating whiplash and head and neck pain and dysfunction.
 A desire to broaden her research skills and knowledge, and the practical application of research insights within the corporate world, saw her take on various roles for Les Mills International over five years from 2006, including Education and Research Management positions.
 Bridget then returned to physiotherapy in 2011 and has been working in Mangawhai since then.
 Bridget lives in Mangawhai with her husband and 8 year old son.